Alexa Collins Sizzles In Blue Lingerie: ‘At-Home Attire’

 Alexa Collins knows how to keep her Instagram followers coming back for more.
-With regular updates that show her scantily clad in a variety of sexy outfits, it is no wonder that she boasts a following of almost one million.
-On Tuesday, the blond model flaunted her incredible figure in a sexy set of blue lace lingerie.
+With regular updates that show her scantily clad in a variety of sexy outfits, it is no wonder that she boasts a following of almost 1 million users.
+On Tuesday, the blond model flaunted her incredible figure in a revealing set of blue lace lingerie.

-Alexa’s post, which can be seen on her Instagram page, consisted of a single snapshot that featured her standing in her home next to a wall.
+Alexa’s post, which can be seen on her Instagram page, consisted of a single snapshot that featured her standing in her home, next to a wall.
 The photo was cropped just above her knees.
-She indicated that the titillating getup was something she wore at home.
+She indicated that the titillating getup was something she might regularly wear around the house.

-The lace was a shade of royal blue, which popped against her bronze skin.
+The lace was a shade of royal blue, which popped against her bronzed skin.
 The bra featured underwire half cups that put plenty of her cleavage on display.
 A satin ribbon underneath the cups gave the bra a feminine look.
-The panties were also lace with satin ribbons for side straps.
+The panties were also lace, with satin ribbons serving as side straps.
 Small ring details on the front drew the eye to her lower abdomen.

 The popular influencer faced the camera while she stood with one hip cocked to the side.
 The pose put her hourglass shape, curvy hips, and toned thighs on display.
 She held her right hand on her right thigh while she gave the camera a slight smile.